Buying A Lake House: What You Need To Know And Consider

 Make sure you know what gear you’ll be in the market for once the house is yours, and how much it will cost.

 If you’re considering buying lakefront property, you’re probably envisioning spending many a sunny summer day swimming, paddling and fishing to your heart’s content.
-It would probably be disappointing if you found out after buying the house that you aren’t allowed to do any of those things.
+It would probably be disappointing if you found out after buying the house that you aren’t allowed to do any of those things or that the property requires something special in order to do them.

-If there’s a homeowners association or similar governing body for the lake community, ask to see its by-laws.
+- Is there a homeowners association or similar governing body for the lake community and what are their bylaws?

 Whichever route you take, the first step is the same: Get preapproved for a mortgage.
 This will enable you to start shopping for homes within your price range and make an offer on a home.